 You are invited to submit your best offer for the work as detailed below.
 The RSPB reserves the right to undertake post-tender negotiations.

-If you require any further information or clarification regarding this tender please email XXX@rspb.org.uk DELETE IF USING THE Q&A FACILITY OF A PROCUREMENT PORTAL

 It should be noted that in any contractual relationship that is subsequently entered into, reference will be made to the detailed information provided in the formal response to this tender document provided by the successful organisation.
 Thus answers and information given in your reply will become a binding part of the contractual obligations between yourselves and the RSPB.

 Timetable